d4v1-sudo/trilateration-using-python/README.md

     python3 trilateration.py
     ```

-3. Follow the prompts to provide the coordinates and altitudes of reference points A, B, and C, as well as the distances from an unknown point to each of these points.
+3. Follow the prompts to provide the coordinates of reference points A, B, and C, as well as the distances from an unknown point to each of these points.

 4. The script will calculate and print the geographic coordinates of the unknown point.